-We have put together the most exciting gay bars in Buenos Aires that we loved and think all LGBTQ travelers to Argentina need to check out!
+We have put together the most exciting gay bars in Buenos Aires that we love and think all LGBTQ travelers to Argentina need to check out!

 Buenos Aires is home to one of the best gay scenes in South America.
 Gay Buenos Aires is massive, spread mainly across Palermo and other neighborhoods like San Telmo and Recoleta.
 There are gay hangouts to suit everyone, whether you're into bears, younger guys, tango, want to watch a drag show, or just a place to chill and jiggy to a bit of Kylie or Madonna.